jbweber/blog/content/posts/home-lab-cache.md

 #### Minuses

 * operating system needs reconfigured to support local mirror
-* need to build a solution for when / how to resync
+* need to build a solution for when / how to resynchronize
 * full mirror includes a lot of content you may never used
 * full mirror uses a lot of disk space (driven by content you never use)

 ### Reverse Proxy + Cache

-The second option is a reimagining of the first option to try and solve some of it's perceived minuses.
+The second option is a reimagining of the first option to try to solve some of it's perceived minuses.

 Instead of creating a full local mirror you could configure a reverse proxy to an upstream{s}.
-Along with creating this reverse proxy if a cache was implemented files would only need to be directly downloaded the first time they're used and then would be served from cache on subsequent uses.
+Along with creating this reverse proxy adding the cache means files would only need to be directly downloaded the first time they're used and then would be served from cache on subsequent uses.
 This means we would only locally cache the files we used, but the rest of the content would be available "Just In Time" from the upstream.

 #### Pluses